CDRT/docs/reference/dm_policies.md

 # Dock Manager Policies <!-- {docsify-ignore} -->
 This page will present the policies found in the Dock Manager admx template; along with the OMA-URI which can be used in Intune to configure the application on clients.

+Refer to the [Dock Manager blog article](https://thinkdeploy.blogspot.com/2020/12/lenovo-dock-manager.html 'target=_blank') on how to create the Win32 app and for steps on how to ingest the Dock Manager ADMX in Intune

 ## General

 ### Ask Before Firmware Update